First, you used the term “willy-nilly”, which I think is awesome. :D

 Or I would always find some chore to do and tell my parents I worked hard and that I deserved it (which doesn’t work most the time). - Haha.

 I’ve had a job since grade 10, working 3-5 times a week during the summer and 1-3 times a week during school.
 I am good at saving plus I don’t buy expensive clothing often, I’ve never spent more than 100 bucks on anything other than a jacket.
 Also, for university, my university is about 4500 dollars a year, and this year is paid for by scholarships and after that my parents are paying for my education :).
-I don’t get money for clothing from them though, sometimes my mom comes home with a present though!posted over 4 years ago
+I don’t get money for clothing from them though, sometimes my mom comes home with a present though!posted about 5 years ago

 “because their child couldn’t possibly wear anything that wasn’t fashionable.”